klaywittler/Project1-CUDA-Flocking/README.md

 ![](images/optimization_example.png)

 This seemed great in theory, however the performance data below does not suggest this helps.
 This approach most likely beats comparing the boid to all 8 vertices of the cell, and there might be ways to speed up the geometrical comparison even more.
+There is a flag at the top of ```src/kernel.cu``` called ```OPTIMIZE_SEARCH``` that switches to it: 0 being normal and 1 being 'optimized' approach

 ![](images/optimized_noVisual.png)